-Be a 4-H volunteer
+Become a volunteer

-Adult volunteers are essential to 4-H. Adult volunteers serve as club or project leaders, help with county or regional events, chair committees and organize fund raisers.
+Adult volunteers are essential to 4-H. Adult volunteers serve as club or project leaders, help with county or regional events, chair committees and organize fundraisers.
 You don't have to be a parent or grandparent of the 4-H member to get involved.
 All volunteers are screened for child abuse and neglect, as well criminal records, before they are accepted and each year thereafter.
 As a volunteer, University of Missouri Extension will provide you with training so you will be well-prepared and successful as an adult leader.
 The orientation includes information on 4-H history and the educational framework, the characteristics of age groups, character development and safety.